 With the swipe of a finger or a few keystrokes, you can have a pool (or a puddle) of suitors waiting to woo you.
-For the dater who is an educated professional seeking a serious relationship, EliteSingles is a solid choice.
+For the dater who is an educated professional seeking a serious relationship, EliteSingles is our #1 dating app for serious relationships.

 EliteSingles stands out because it features: